Application Now Closed for Summer 2020!

 Students must work in the lab full- time (40 hrs/week) for a period of 10 weeks.
 SURF recipients are NOT allowed to register for any summer course credits.
 SURF recipients are NOT allowed to receive a concurrent fellowship.

-Fellows are required to present their research findings at our summer poster session (typically held in early August- date to be announced) and to submit a 2-3 page research progress report upon completion of the 10 weeks of research to fulfill the requirements of the fellowship.
+Fellows are also required to present their research findings at our annual SURF poster session, which will be held Thursday, August 6, 2020 and submit a 1-2 page research progress report upon completion of the 10 weeks of research to fulfill the requirements of the fellowship.

 (A) Materials to be Contributed by the Student Applicant: